texfaq/texfaq.github.io/FAQ-multirow.md

 date: 2014-06-10
 ---

-# Merging cells in a column of a table

 It's easy to come up with a table design that requires a cell that spans several rows.
 An example is something where the left-most column labels the rest of the table; this can be done (in simple